 Possible Cause Corrective Action Sensitivity is Decreased The ion source parameters are not optimized.
 Optimize the ion source parameters.
 The mass spectrometer is not optimized.
-Use the control software to optimize the mass spectrometer.
-Refer to the document: Software User Guide.
+Use the Instrument Optimization wizard to optimize the mass spectrometer.
 The curtain plate is dirty.
 Clean the curtain plate.
 Refer to the section: Clean the Curtain Plate.